If you are a dog lover, this might come as a shock, but not everyone loves dogs. In fact, some people downright despise dogs.

-Even most dog lovers can still admit that certain dogs and their owners are infuriating!
-There are some good reasons why some people really, really don’t like dogs.
-Are you guilty of any of these offenses?Continue to 2 of 11 below.
+Most dog lovers can admit that certain dogs and their owners are infuriating.
+There are some good reasons why some people really don’t like dogs, and it usually comes down to things the owner does (or doesn't do).
+Are you guilty of any of these offenses?

 You Don't Pick Up After Your Dog

 Bring poop bags wherever you go with your dog.
-Consider a nice little poop bag holder that attaches to the leash.
-That way you’ll always have bags handy.
+Consider a convenient little poop bag holder that attaches to your dog's leash.
+This way you’ll always have bags handy.
 If you forget or run out of bags, try asking another dog owner for a bag.
-Worst case scenario, come... back with a bag as soon as possible to pick up your dog’s mess.Continue to 3 of 11 below.
+Worst case scenario, come back with a bag as soon as possible to pick up your dog’s mess.

 Please don't leave a dog outside to bark at the whole neighborhood.
-It's not fair to the dog or the community.
+It's not fair to the dog and it disrupts the community.
 Plus, your neighbors might call the police and you may get in trouble.
 Bring your dog inside.
-Work on tr...aining to teach your dog when barking is appropriate.Continue to 4 of 11 below.
+Work on training to teach your dog when barking is appropriate.

 First of all, it's simply not safe to let your dog roam free.
 Secondly, it's invasive to other people.
-Your neighbors should not have to worry about your dog trampling their plants, chasing their cats and generally terrorizing them.
-Sure, your dog may be friendly, but how can other people know that?
+Your neighbors should not have to worry about your dog trampling their plants, chasing their cats, pooping in their yards, and generally terrorizing them.
+Sure, your dog may be friendly, but how can other people know that for sure?

 Please keep your dog on a leash in public.
-If you are in a safe and legal off-leash area, make sure you have excellent verbal control (especially a good recall).Continue to 6 of 11 below.
+If you are in a safe and legal off-leash area, make sure you have excellent verbal control (especially a good recall).Continue to 5 of 10 below.

 Your Dog Invades the Personal Space of Others

 Some dogs exhibit destructive behavior.
-They might chew furniture, shoes or other items.
+They might chew furniture, shoes, or other items.
 Some will dig up gardens and flower beds.
-Destructive behavior may be caused by fear, anxiety (such as separation anxiety) or simply restless energy.
+Destructive behavior may be caused by fear, anxiety (such as separation anxiety), or simply restless energy.
 However, when your dog destroys property belonging to other people, you have a real problem on your hands.

 Have respect for the property of others.
-If you have a destructive dog, it's best to keep your dog crated when you're not home, especially if you... live with other people.
-Your destructive dog should not be brought to other people's homes or yards.
+If you have a destructive dog, it's best to keep your dog confined when you're not home, especially if you live with other people.
+A destructive dog should not be brought to other people's homes or yards.

 You Bring Your Dog to Inappropriate Places

 Please don't try to sneak your dog in or pretend your pet dog is a service animal.
 This only hurts those people who really need their service animals present.
-Instead, seek out dog-friendly businesses where your dog will be welcomed and allowed to act like a dog.Continue to 9 of 11 below.
+Instead, seek out dog-friendly businesses where your dog will be welcomed and allowed to act like a dog.

-Your Dog is a Brat at the Dog Park
+Your Dog Is a Brat at the Dog Park

 The dog park is not the right place for every dog.
 Before bringing your dog to an off-leash dog park, familiarize yourself with some basic dog park etiquette.
 First, make sure your dog gets along well with other dogs.
 Then, be certain you have good verbal control of your dog.